mui/material-ui/docs/src/pages/customization/css-in-js.md

 ## Sheet registry

 When rendering on the server, you will need to get all rendered styles as a CSS string.
-`SheetsRegistry` classs allows you to manually aggregate and stringify them.
+`SheetsRegistry` class allows you to manually aggregate and stringify them.
 Read more about [Server Rendering here](/guides/server-rendering).

 {{demo='pages/customization/JssRegistry.js'}}